 I love this Mexican food called chicken flautas so I tried making it at home.
-I bought this big pack of corn tortillas so after using half of it to make my own chicken flautas, I got plenty of corn tortillas leftovers.
+I bought this big pack of corn tortillas so after using half of it to make my chicken flautas, I got plenty of corn tortillas leftovers.
 I thought I will just leave them in the fridge for future use.
-Next thing I knew when I decided to use it up after a month, it has molds in it.
+The next thing I knew when I decided to use it up after a month, it has mold in it.
 Maybe I should have just frozen it but I don’t know if it’s okay to do so.
 Is it okay to freeze corn tortillas?

 Thank you for that question about freezing corn tortillas.
 Molds and mildew are common culprits in food spoilage due to improper storage.

-While corn tortillas are best consumed fresh, storing it in the freezer is absolutely okay.
+While corn tortillas are best consumed fresh, storing them in the freezer is okay.
 Keeping it frozen will surely prolong its shelf life.
-It’s best to thaw it first before using so it won’t stick.
+It’s best to thaw it first before using it so it won’t stick.
 You may or may not warm it up after thawing before you using it for your next recipes.
 It’s all up to you how you want to have it.

 Can You Freeze Corn Tortillas?

-- Freezing tortillas is an option for those who want to extend its shelf life.
+- Freezing tortillas is an option for those who want to extend their shelf life.
 Tortillas are best consumed fresh yet there’s no other way to preserve it longer than freezing it.

 - To freeze tortillas, simply stack them inside some freezer bags or containers then put them inside the freezer.
 Don’t forget to label them with dates.